Sammyjo20/Sammyjo20/README.md

 💬 Ask me about Country Music!

-⚡ Fun fact: I setup a pirate internet radio station when I was 13 years old, it's what got me into Web Development!
+⚡ Fun fact: I setup an internet radio station when I was 13 years old, which sparked my interest in Web Development!